KrasimirMarinov40403z/SpaceApp/README.md

-The main file is App.cs
+The main file is Program.cs

 The following is an example of an input for code testing: